#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-What's my planting zone?
+How do I check my USDA planting zone?

-Check the USDA zone map, as planting zones have changed slightly over the years.
+Check the USDA zone map, as planting zones have shifted over the years.
 Zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

 Should I harden off my seedlings before planting them outside?

 Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening is the process of getting them used to outdoor life and the fluctuating spring weather.
+Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.

 Should I use peat moss starters or coir starters?

 Seed starters, full of nutrients in convenient pots or pellets, work for new and experienced gardeners.
 You don't have to use these starters if you're planting in soil, but you may want to.
-Starting seeds in peat pots works best for delicately rooted plants like carrots and beets, as well as flowers that require an acidic pH.
+Starting seeds in peat pots works best for delicately rooted plants like carrots and beets, as well as flowers that need acidic soil.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 The Home Depot Garden Center at W Seattle